Zy0d0x0/Sat-Tracker/README.md

 CUSTOM:

-* Custom satelite name will allow tracking if found in the Norad list supplied online.
+* Custom satellite name will allow tracking if found in the Norad list supplied online.

 * Custom TLE (Two Line Element) will allows a conjunction of custom satellite name and file supplied.